acodega/dialog-scripts/README.md

 # dialog-scripts
- Scripts to use with the awesome swiftDialog app https://github.com/bartreardon/swiftDialog
+Scripts I've written to use with the awesome swiftDialog app https://github.com/bartreardon/swiftDialog

+Most scripts in this repo have comment code to describe their use.

+The most useful example is MDMAppsDeploy shown below.

 ## MDMAppsDeploy.sh
 Display a Dialog with a list of applications and indicate when they've been installed.
 Useful when apps are deployed by something besides this script, or without local logging, etc. In particular, it's useful for Mosyle App Catalog deployments and VPP app deployments.
 This script doesn't handle installing Dialog and etc. It's meant for you to iterate on.
 Check out MDMInstallAndDeploy.sh in this repo for a complete, standalone, ready to use script.